 Thinking about becoming a minimalist?
-Knowing which area of your life to start with can be tricky, which is why Annie Leroux of the LA Minimalist says the most important thing for new minimalists is to know why they’re making the shift.
+Knowing which area of your life to start with can be tricky, which is why Ashely Hornberger of Modernly You says a good way to get started is by removing duplicates throughout your home.

 From cooking and gardening to fashion and travel, there are a lot of areas in your life where you can adopt minimalism.
 Find ideas for adjusting your lifestyle from minimalist bloggers and influencers below!